ksz2k/letter_avatar/README.md

 Each of them have different colors, but the `iwanthue` also differently calculates the color for specyfied username.

-The `google` selected will generate the same avatar for both, "Krzysiek" and "ksz2k" usernames given, but `iwanthue` will calculate it's md5 and then selects color, so there's huge chance that these usernames get different colors.
+The `google` selected will generate the same avatar for both, "Krzysiek" and "ksz2k" usernames given (both of them starts with letter "k"), but `iwanthue` will calculate it's md5 and then selects color, so there's huge chance that these usernames get different colors.

 ## Usage